Fixing Unnecessary Missingness in Democracy Scores in `{peacesciencer}`

 data I provide in

-peacesciencer as illustrative of what’s at stake.
-You can
+as illustrative of what’s at stake.
+You can (and

 underlying code that generates this data set on the Github

-repository for this package.
+repository for that package.
 Briefly, this is a data set that takes

-standardizes both to Correlates of War state system membership data.
+data and standardizes them to Correlates of War state system membership

 #library(tidyverse)